TencentBlueKing/blueking-paas/apiserver/paasng/support-files/apigw/api_doc/en/uni_apps_list_minimal.md

 ### Description
 Query basic information of multi-platform applications based on id or name fuzzy search.
-A maximum of 1000 pieces of data will be returned, with priority given to applications on PaaS3.0 Developer Center.
+With priority given to applications on PaaS3.0 Developer Center，only the first 1000 data items are returned, with a maximum limit of 100 and a maximum offset of 900..

 ### Request Parameters